stefanusvemas/Pig-Game/README.md

   The code uses variables like 'scores', 'currentScore', 'activePlayer', and 'playing' to keep track of total scores, current score, current active player, and the game state.
 - CSS Manipulation

-  The code modifies CSS classes ('classList') to show or hide elements ('hidden class') and switch styles ('player--active', 'player--winner').
+  The code modifies CSS classes ('classList') to show or hide elements ('hidden' class) and switch styles ('player--active', 'player--winner').